-Abnormal uterine bleeding (AUB) is irregular bleeding from the uterus.
+Abnormal uterine bleeding is irregular bleeding from the uterus.
 It may be bleeding that is heavier, lighter, or lasts longer than your usual period.
 Or it may be bleeding that doesn't occur at your regular time.
-Sometimes it's because of changes in hormone levels.
-It can also be caused by growths in the uterus such as fibroids or polyps.
-Sometimes a cause can't be found.
+Sometimes it is caused by changes in hormone levels.
+It can also be caused by growths in the uterus, such as fibroids or polyps.
+Sometimes a cause cannot be found.

 You may have bleeding when you are not expecting your period.
 Your doctor may suggest a pregnancy test.

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.